SharifAmit/Swin-VFTR/README.md

 ```

 # License
-The code is released under the BSD 3-Clause License, you can read the license file included in the repository for details.
+The code is released under the MIT License, you can read the license file included in the repository for details.